Information Design in Optimal Auctions: Outline of the solution

-To wit, while an irregular signal distribution can be ironed into a regular signal distribution, the optimal expected revenue under the irregular distribution is the same as the revenue of a second-price auction with reserve under the regular distribution (obtained from ironing) rather than the irregular distribution.\footnote{ For the sake of completeness, we provide an example in Appendix \ref {irexample} to illustrate this point; see also the working paper version of \cite{monteiro2010optimal} for a similar example.
-In particular, our example admits a density and nonnegative (ironed) virtual values for every signal.} We show in Section \ref{continuous prior} when the seller is committed to using a second-price auction with no reserve price and $n=2$, the seller-worst information structure is fully revealing.
-Fully revealing results in the binary prior which is an irregular distribution.
+To explain, while an irregular signal distribution can be ironed into a regular signal distribution, the optimal expected revenue under the irregular distribution is the same as the revenue of a second-price auction with a reserve price under the regular distribution obtained from ironing rather than the irregular distribution.\footnote{ For the sake of completeness, we provide an example in Appendix \ref {irexample} to illustrate this point; see also the working paper version of \cite{monteiro2010optimal} for a similar example.
+In particular, our example admits a density and nonnegative (ironed) virtual values for every signal.} We show in Section \ref{continuous prior} that when the seller is committed to using a second-price auction with reserve price $0$, then for $n=2$, the seller-worst information structure is the binary prior (i.e., full revelation).
+Hence, contrary to Theorem \ref{result_seller}, the information structure which minimizes the seller's revenue in a second-price auction is an irregular distribution.